jugal-95/German_Word_Clicker/README.md

 ## Features

-- Click any word in German subtitles on YouTube or Netflix to look it up
+- Hover any word in German subtitles on YouTube or Netflix to look it up
 - Uses Gemini API (free) as the primary source — handles conjugated/inflected forms well
 - Falls back to Wiktionary if no API key is set or the AI call fails
 - Shows noun gender (der/die/das) as a colored badge